jkissam/uwf-wp/README.md

 * smartresize event

 ## Changelog

+__November 13, 2018__ : Upgrade to version 1.2.3.
+Added `max-width: 100%` to `wp-caption` class so that image captions are constrained to fit inside their containers.

 __July 20, 2018__ : Upgrade to version 1.2.2.
 Updated with Version 1.1.3 of [Unwritten Future HTML Framework](https://github.com/jkissam/unwritten_future/), which contains some small extra features on navigation javascript, and implements one of them (choosing element to search for "on this page" content) in Wordpress theme options.